top of page

 Recorded May 13, the intended EP was cut back to a three track single featuring Where You Go, Falling Pins and A Little Hour.
 These final Birdland recordings captured Alcotomic at their best; raw, angular and melodic with an element of tongue in cheek humour.
 On July 3 2000, Where You Go, the band’s last release through Magneto/MGM went on to receive glowing reviews and rotation on Triple J.

 By early 2001, band members were branching out into other projects; Andy temporarily filling in drums for Sydney band Pollyanna and John working on new band, Prettymess.
-Shortly after Andy was asked to step in as permanent drummer for band the Living End and Alcotomic’s last live appearance was on August 1 2001 in Melbourne at the 9th Ward Bar, Flinders Lane.
+Shortly after Andy was asked to step in as permanent drummer for band the Living End and Alcotomic’s last live appearance was on August 1, 2001 in Melbourne at the 9th Ward Bar, Flinders Lane.

 Fast forward 20 years and by pure accident John stumbled across dozens of cassettes from the 1998 -2002 period containing demo’s that were earmarked for the bands then planned album.
 After many discussions throughout Covid, the band reunited to pick up where they left off.
-In Andy Strachans absence, drummer Jay Pinfold formerly of Duke Kartel who had just returned from a 10 year stint in the USA, joined the band.
+In Andy Strachan’s absence, drummer Jay Pinfold formerly of Juke Kartel who had just returned from a 10 year stint in the USA, joined the band.

 bottom of page